hniszlab/hoxd13/README.md

 # hoxd13 `Readme`

 ## About
+Authors: Sebastian Mackowiak, Shaon Basu, Henri Niskanen, Dora Knezevic

-Complementary data for running most of the R scripts can be found at Mendeley
+Complementary data for running most of the R scripts can be found at Mendeley, doi:""

 ## Getting a copy